Cattamanchi Ramalinga Reddy: Career

 In 1901, Reddy graduated with distinction in philosophy and history securing several University prizes.
 Soon thereafter, he won a Government of India scholarship to study at the University of Cambridge in England.
 He joined St. John's College at Cambridge in 1902.
 His career at St John's College, Cambridge, was no less distinguished than it had been at Madras Christian College.
 Apart from being a brilliant student, he made his mark as an outstanding speaker and debater.
 He was elected Secretary of the Liberal Club and later Vice-President of the Union Society.
 He was the first Indian student to be chosen for that office in the Union Society.
 When he was the Vice-President of the Union Society, future economist John Maynard Keynes was the Secretary.
 On 31 October 1905, Reddy invited Gopal Krishna Gokhale to address the Union Society.
 When Gokhale met Keynes, he instantaneously recognised the genius of Keynes and commented, "You are eminently fitted to be a Finance Member in the Viceroy's Executive Council in India".

 Even as a student in Cambridge, Reddy campaigned on behalf of the Liberal Party in the 1906 general election which swept the Liberal Party into power that year.
 Many British politicians admired Reddy's gifts of intellect and eloquence and predicted a great future for him.

 On his return to India in 1907, Reddy joined Baroda college at Baroda as vice-principal in the place vacated by Sri Aurobindo.
-He was a brilliant teacher and some of his students have left memorable records about his wit and wisdom.

 Reddy's next appointment was at Maharaja's College, Mysore as professor of History in 1913.
 He was promoted as principal in 1916 and simultaneously appointed as Inspector General of Education in the Mysore State.
 It was during this period that Reddy with great foresight threw open all the schools to Panchama children much against the local orthodox opposition.
 This was long before the days of Mahatma Gandhi's programme of temple entry for Harijans.
 Reddy is a revered name in Karnataka even today for this epoch-making step of social reform.